jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

   - root level elements by their name
   - and elements of libraries by their qualified name
 - elements within a library can access
-  - elements within the same library by their name
+  - root level elements by their name
   - and elements of other libraries by their qualified name
 - elements within a pipeline can access
   - root level elements by their name